davidtchiu/davidtchiu.github.io/teaching/cs455/proj2.php/index.md

 2. Using the `apt-get` command, you need to install the following software packages on your server:

    - SQLite3.
 Test this by typing `sqlite3` in the command line.
    - PHP language support (version 7 is stable at the time of writing).
-Test this by renaming your .html page to have a .php extension.
+The package names _should_ be `php` and `libapache2-mod-php`.
    - PHP 7 PDO libraries for sqlite3 support.
-   - It's too hard to keep up with what the apt-package names are for PHP 7 and PHP 7's sqlite libraries.
-Those are up to you to figure out.
+The package name should be `php-pdo`.
    - Go ahead and restart apache after you've installed the PHP and PDO packages.

-3. It would probably also make sense to install PHP and Apache on your own machines, if you plan to develop on your local machines separately, and pushing up your code once it's ready to be tested in the "live" environment.
+3. It would probably be wise to install PHP and Apache on your own computers, if you plan to develop on your local machines separately, and pushing up your code once it's ready to be tested in the "live" environment.
+I'd imagine the installation would be much more intuitive on your Windows/Mac.

 4. Even if everything went smoothly, you'll still want to test that everything is working.
 Create a new webpage, but this time, the file will have a `.php` extension, instead of a `.html` extension.
 Type in the following code, then save the file: